PavloFesenko/PavloFesenko/README.md

 ### LLM recommender for Arxiv papers (in progress)

 - Creating a chatbot that uses large language models to recommend scientific papers from [Arxiv](https://arxiv.org/)
-- Deploying it as a web application to the cloud using <u>open-source</u> LLM tools
+- Deploying it as a web application to the cloud using *open-source* LLM tools

 Technology stack: